akashnigam010/peplocker/README.md

-#### Are you worried about those passwords & usernames that you keep saving in your email's draft folder?
+#### Worried about the passwords you keep saving as email drafts?

-#### Or do you have a hard time remembering the loads of ATM pins or card numbers?
+#### Or have a hard time remembering the loads of ATM pins or card numbers?

-#### Or simply wish to keep your notes just to yourself?
+#### Or maybe just simply wish to keep your notes only to yourself?

 ---